robybozz/mrnugget.github.com/source/_posts/2012-06-08-search-autocompletion-with-redis.markdown

 sorted sets with its members being the keys for our data hash.
 That means, after adding *The Dark Knight* and *The Dark Knight Rises* the `moviesearch:index:dark` set has two members: `9` and `10`.
 So, what does that give us?
-How do we profit from this?

-Let's imagine a user is visiting our website and using the search form he's typing *dar* into the input field.
+Let's imagine a user is visiting our website and typing *dar* into the input field of the search form.

-We now get all the entries in `moviesearch:index:ki`, which are the keys of our moviesearch:data hash.
+We now get all the entries in `moviesearch:index:dar`, which are the keys of our moviesearch:data hash.
 The sorted set with the key `moviesearch:index:dar` contains `9` and `10` as members.
 With those numbers we can now just fetch all the hash entries with these as key and present them to the user.
 But